 - In newborns and infants, the enzyme activity of methemoglobin reductase (NADH-cytochrome b5 reductase) is low → ↑ risk of methemoglobinemia

 - Congenital (hereditary) methemoglobinemia: autosomal recessive deficiency of methemoglobin reductase

 - Exposure to substances that increase methemoglobin levels (most common cause)

-- Reducing agents such as ascorbic acid (vitamin C) and riboflavin may help reduce methemoglobin to hemoglobin, although they are not always effective.
+- Reducing agents such as ascorbic acid (vitamin C) and riboflavin may sometimes help to reduce methemoglobin to hemoglobin.

-- In cases of acquired methemoglobinemia: Investigate pharmaceutical causes and cease therapy with agents they may at fault.
+- In acquired methemoglobinemia: Assess for pharmaceutical triggers and cease therapy with any agents thought to be the cause.